rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 EGRESS_IP1="192.168.126.100"
 ```

-this is important, the EgressIPs need to be in the same CIDR range as the rest of the worker nodes.
+This is important: the EgressIPs need to be in the same CIDR range as the rest of the worker nodes.

 ### 4.2 Apply the EgressIP with the namespaceSelector